What Are Prenatal Vitamins and Why Are They Essential?

 Look for a prenatal vitamin verified by USP, NSF, or ConsumerLab for quality assurance.
 Ensure it contains at least 600 mcg folic acid, 27 mg iron, 200 mg DHA, 150 mcg iodine, and 200 mg calcium.
 If one supplement doesn't cover all needs, targeted add-ons for DHA and calcium are common and acceptable.

 Consider your individual needs when choosing.
 Vegetarians and vegans may need extra vitamin B12, iron, and algae-based DHA.
 Women with MTHFR variants may benefit from methylfolate rather than folic acid.
 Those with a history of bariatric surgery may need higher doses of fat-soluble vitamins and additional B12.
-Women carrying multiples may need adjusted dosing.
 If a prenatal causes intolerable side effects, switching formulations (tablet to capsule, standard to slow-release) often helps.

 What Nutrients Should You Get From Food During Pregnancy?